 Today was the first day of the official lockdown in force across the country.
 It won’t have a huge impact on me personally straight away.
 If anything it’s actually quite nice at the moment not having to feel guilty about the fact I’ve not left the house in 24 hours!
 I’m sure the novelty will wear off though.
 Luckily we can still go out for exercise once a day and I have lots of open space near our house, so I have a feeling that will be a god send over the coming days and weeks.

-I’m fortunate not to have elderly relatives that rely on me but my heart goes out to those who do, as it must be incredibly hard not being able to be there for them in person.
-My brother is at increased risk so my main concern is for him right now.
-But he seems to be taking it seriously and putting all the right precautions in place.
+I’m fortunate not to have elderly relatives that rely on me but my heart goes out to those who do, as it must be incredibly hard not being able to be there for them in person right now.

 My day today has basically evolved around morning team meetings via video call, clearing emails and tasks, another video meeting, working on the COVID-19 volunteer community support programme, cat cuddles with Bella & Tilly, clearing more emails, and drinking lots and lots of tea in an attempt to keep warm as my crazy husband keeps opening all the windows just because the sun was out (even though it’s still flipping freezing outside!)